Weekend Read: Last Week’s Top 45 Articles On Entrepreneurship, Leadership, Diversity In Tech and Startups

 - Oakland tech hub fights for diversity

-City tech leaders want wealth to be more widely, equitably shared than in San Francisco.
 OAKLAND — Just miles yet a world away from Silicon Valley is a budding tech hub where talk of racial inequality is as common as talk of stock options.
+This is by design.

 - Why Doesn’t Silicon Valley Hire Black Coders?

 Howard University fights to join the tech boom.
 Photographs by Christopher Gregory From In the fall of 2013 a young software engineer named Charles Pratt arrived on Howard University’s campus in Washington.
 His employer, Google, had sent him there to cultivate future Silicon Valley programmers.

 - 6 Things To Expect When Your Company Hits 100 People